GuitarML/NeuralSeed/README.md

 ## Training your own Models (Amp/Pedal Capture)

-You can train models for Neural Seed using the GuitarML fork of [Automated-GuitarAmpModelling](https://github.com/GuitarML/Automated-GuitarAmpModelling) code.
+You can train models for Neural Seed using the GuitarML fork (ns-capture branch) of [Automated-GuitarAmpModelling](https://github.com/GuitarML/Automated-GuitarAmpModelling/tree/ns-capture) code.
 Run "scripts/convert_json_to_c_header.py" on the resulting JSON model to generate a .h file, which you can copy and paste the weights into the "all_model_data.h" header before compiling "neuralseed.bin".
 Only LSTM size 7 models (snapshot, 1-param, or 2-param) models are currently compatible.
 Train models using 48kHz to match Daisy Seed processing
 (note that this is different from most other GuitarML plugins).
-A 48kHz input wav file based on the Proteus input wav is available [here]().
+A 48kHz input wav file based on the Proteus input wav is available [here](https://github.com/GuitarML/Automated-GuitarAmpModelling/blob/ns-capture/Data/Proteus_Capture_48k.wav).